Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 Similarly, many machine manufacturers also make machines that attempt to to “get rid of” cellulite or skin laxity in 1-4 very painful, very dangerous and very expensive sessions (of course, this never, ever happens).

-The attitude of both is equivalent to someone trying to do an 100kg bench press when they can normally lift only 60kg.
-In both cases it is just not going to work.
+The attitude of both is equivalent to someone trying to do an 100kg bench press when they can normally lift only 60kg: it is just not going to work.
 The best outcome of such attitude is failure and the worst outcome is injury.
 It is just plain stupid.

-Proper RF / cavitation works as gym training for the skin and that necessitates multiple regular sessions, not the equivalent of one super-strong, super-risky gym session.
+Proper RF / cavitation works as gym training for the skin and this necessitates multiple regular sessions, not the equivalent of one super-strong, super-risky gym session.

-Nature doesn’t work like that and trying to violate nature by deliberately causing an injury (“controlled” tissue burn at 60-90ºC) with the hope that the body will respond with better quality tissue is just reckless.
+Nature doesn’t work like that and trying to violate nature by deliberately causing an injury, with a so-called controlled (😂) tissue burn at 60-90ºC and with the naive hope that the body will always respond with better quality tissue is just reckless.

 This depends both on equipment choice and good training.

-• I have seen people who have one of our machines at the clinic using the machine in totally the wrong way, and consequently making treatment both painful AND ineffective (it takes a special kind of bad training to achieve that)
+• I have seen people who have one of our machines at the clinic using said machine in totally the wrong way and consequently making treatment both painful AND ineffective at the same time (it takes a special kind of bad training to achieve that)

 • And I have seen people doing a pretty good job with lesser equipment, just because they have had better training